uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/fence_usersync_job.md

 # S3 Setup
-Please see [this documentation][user.yaml formatting] documentation that details user.yaml formatting.
+Please see [this documentation][user.yaml formatting] that details user.yaml formatting.

 You can pull this file from an S3 bucket that is set in the `.Values.usersync.userYamlS3Path` field.
 Then input the IAM credentials for a user that has read access to the specified S3 bucket in the `.Values.secrets.awsAccessKeyId` and `.Values.secrets.awsSecretAccessKey` fields.